OneNeptune/CardioCarto/README.md

 I currently implemented a current location tool to center the map on the user's current location.
 I would like to explore expanding this to allow a user to track runs in real time.
 Pressing start at the beginning would drop the first marker and continue to check the user's current location at a set interval, dropping more markers as the user moves away from the last marker.

 [cardiocarto-frontpage]: /app/assets/images/demo/cardiocarto.png "CardioCardo Frontpage"
+[route-create]: /app/assets/images/demo/route-create.gif "Route Creation"
+[useful-info]: /app/assets/images/demo/useful-info.gif "Useful info"
 [intuitive-tools]: /app/assets/images/demo/intuitive-tools.gif "Intuitive Tools"
-[useful-info]: /app/assets/images/demo/useful-info.gif "Useful info"
 [route-index]: /app/assets/images/demo/route-index.gif "Route Index"
-[route-create]: /app/assets/images/demo/route-create.gif "Route Creation"
+[friend-search]: /app/assets/images/demo/friend-search.gif "Friend search"